HattieTavares/100devs-Directory/README.md

 **1. Fork the repository:**

 Fork this repository by clicking on the fork button on the top of this page.

-This will create a copy of this repository in your account
+This will create a copy of this repository in your account.

 **2. Clone the repository:**

 Clone the forked repository to your machine.
 Go to your GitHub account, open the forked repository, click on the clone button and then click the *copy to clipboard* icon.

-Open a terminal and run the following git command:
+Open a terminal, navigate to the location you want to clone the repository on your computer and run the following git command:

 ```
 git clone "url you just copied"